 We fly the river daily (weather permitting) so when you kill your moose you can call us on a satellite phone and we will put you on our schedule to pick up your moose as soon as possible and bring it back to McGrath.
 That way you can continue hunting with your partner instead of babysitting your moose.

 We bring a lot of hunters out early after they kill their moose.
 This area also has excellent black bear and wolf hunting, and excellent pike and grayling fishing at no additional cost.
-You will need to purchase additional Alaska big game tags if you wish to continue hunting for caribou, black bear, brown bear, or wolverine after you have filled your moose tag.
+You will need to purchase additional Alaska big game tags if you wish to continue hunting for black bear, wolf or wolverine after you have filled your moose tag.
 Moose season in this area is from Sept.
 5-25, and the length of our hunts is ten days.